 Proper delivery of these documents to the Defendant is known as service of process.
 Service can be obtained in several ways, including delivery by the sheriff or by certified mail.

-Once the Defendant has been served, the Rules of Civil Procedure allow him 30 days to file an answer or other response (such as motion to dismiss).
+Once the Defendant has been served, the Rules of Civil Procedure allow him/her 30 days to file an answer or other response (such as motion to dismiss).
 This is known as the responsive pleading.

 There is a procedure to obtain an additional 30 days to file this response, but these deadlines are strict and failing to act in time can be disastrous.

-After the Defendant has filed his answer, the process of discovery takes place.
+After the Defendant has filed their answer, the process of discovery takes place.
 The purpose of discovery is to allow time for both sides to gather information on the case and learn as much as possible about the facts, so that they can adequately try their case before the judge or jury.

 Here, the lawyers for both sides exchange written questions and requests for copies of documents.
 Each side is legally required to provide their answers and render the requested documents.